-I know … beetroot and spinach are not ingredients you would normally associate with a chocolate muffin – but trust me, it works!
+I know … beetroot and spinach (or pumpkin and chick peas!) are not ingredients you would normally associate with a chocolate muffin – but trust me, it works!

-See below the recipe for a coeliac friendly option and a sweet potato addition.
+See below the recipe for the coeliac friendly option and some different veggie variations

 - 70ml tasteless oil (rice bran oil, melted vegan butter & coconut oil work well) OR 70g sunflower seed butter